 - 1. Following the public meeting, the Division shall prepare a final priority list of all recommended applications with an associated level of funding for each, for review and approval by the Secretary of State.
-The Secretary may approve the list as submitted by the Review Panel.
+The Secretary may approve the list as submitted by the Florida Historical Commission or may amend it.
 The approved list will be posted on the Division's webpage. - 2.
 The Secretary of State will provide the Legislature with an approved list, ranked in order of total average score, with funding recommendations for all projects that received a total average score of 80 and above.
 The Legislature may use this list to make funding decisions. - 3.
-Applications recommended for funding by the Review Panel and approved by the Secretary of State are not guaranteed funds.
-Funding for state Small Matching Grants is contingent on an annual appropriation by the Florida Legislature. - 4.
+Applications recommended for funding by the Florida Historical Commission and approved by the Secretary of State are not guaranteed funds.
+Funding for state Special Category Grants is contingent on an annual appropriation by the Florida Legislature. - 4.
 Grant funds shall be awarded in accordance with the final ranking list of the applications considered for grant assistance in a given funding cycle, unless otherwise provided by the Legislature.
-Small Matching funds shall not be provided for projects which were not applied for, reviewed and recommended in accordance with procedures outlined in these Guidelines, unless otherwise provided by the Legislature. - 6.
-If reallocation of grant funds becomes necessary due to completion of a project at less than anticipated cost or project cancellation during the Grant Period the Division will proceed as follows: - a) The Director may increase the grant award amount for projects funded in the same grant cycle that received only a portion of the recommended funding amount; and - b) If the funds available for reallocation exceed the amount needed to accomplish the objective of paragraph (a) above, after funding the projects in paragraph (a), the Director may allocate remaining additional funds to new grant awards in rank order at the recommended funding level for projects reviewed and scored in the same grant cycle but not funded because of insufficient funding. - c) Any funds remaining in any grant allocation as a result of completion of a project at less than anticipated cost or project withdrawal or cancellation that are not reallocated in accordance with paragraph (a) or (b) above, shall revert to the funding source from which the grant funds were appropriated. - d) If additional grant funds become available during the grant year, the Director may increase grant awards or award new grants for applications reviewed by the Review Panel during the normal review processes, or establish a special process for awarding such additional funds.
+Special Category funds shall not be provided for projects which were not applied for, reviewed and recommended in accordance with procedures outlined in these Guidelines, unless otherwise provided by the Legislature. - 5.
+Following legislative appropriation, any applicant on the ranked list that has not completed a previously-funded Special Category grant project by July 1, 2019, will be passed over and the funds will be allocated to the next grantee on the list without an active Special Category grant project under contract. - 6.
+If reallocation of grant funds becomes necessary due to completion of a project at less than anticipated cost or project cancellation during the Grant Period the Division will proceed as follows: - a) The Director may increase the grant award amount for projects funded in the same grant cycle that received only a portion of the recommended funding amount; and - b) If the funds available for reallocation exceed the amount needed to accomplish the objective of

+- paragraph (a) above, after funding the projects in paragraph (a), the Director may allocate remaining additional funds to new grant awards in rank order at the recommended funding level for projects reviewed and scored in the same grant cycle but not funded because of insufficient funding. - c) Any funds remaining in any grant allocation as a result of completion of a project at less than anticipated cost or project withdrawal or cancellation that are not reallocated in accordance with paragraph (a) or (b) above, shall revert to the funding source from which the grant funds were appropriated. - d) If additional grant funds become available during the grant year, the Director may increase grant awards or award new grants for applications reviewed by the Florida Historical Commission during the normal review processes, or establish a special process for awarding such additional funds.